miashken/ML_algorithms/README.md

 # ML_algorithms
-implementation of known machine learning algorithms from scratch in python
+Implementation of known machine learning algorithms from scratch in python (By Michal Ashkenazi)